ethereum-optimism/OPerating-manual/manual.md

 ## Process TLDR
 - Optimism has a three-week proposal review cycle.
-- Before getting started: gut-check your idea in the #gov-temp-check channel in Discord.
 - When you’re ready, draft a proposal and post it on the Forum with `[Draft]` in the title for feedback from the community.
+Remember to post your proposal in the #gov-temp-check channel on Discord to get community feedback.
 - When you’re ready for formal review from Token House delegates, update `[Draft]` to `[Review]`.
 You are expected to have made an effort to get community feedback before submitting for formal review.
 During the next Review Week (every three weeks), delegates will provide feedback on your proposal.
 Use your judgment to incorporate feedback.
 - Once your proposal has been approved for a vote by two delegates with >0.5% of voting supply, you may add a link to your proposal to the Voting Cycle Roundup thread.
 The proposal will be automatically added to Snapshot during the next one-week voting window.